BankkRoll/repo2pdf/README.md

 ## Configuration

 Repo-to-PDF automatically ignores certain file types and directories (e.g., `.png`, `.git`).
-To customize the files and directories to ignore, edit the `excludedNames` and `excludedExtensions` variables in `clone.js`.
+To customize the files and directories to ignore, edit the `excludedNames` and `excludedExtensions` variables in `clone.cjs`.

 ## Troubleshooting / FAQ